 Skip to Content

-Explore graph, JSON document store, and spatial capabilities in the SAP HANA database explorer.
+Explore knowledge graph, property graph, JSON document store, and spatial capabilities in the SAP HANA database explorer.

 You will learn

-• How to create a graph, a document store, and import spatial data.
+• How to create a knowledge graph, a property graph, a document store, and import spatial data.

-• How the SAP HANA database explorer can be used with multi-model data.
+• How the SAP HANA database explorer and the database objects app can be used with multi-model data.

 Prerequisites